kurozawa6/dst-proper-switching-and-auto-re-equip/README.md

-# Auto Slot Switch & Re-equip
+# Auto Slot Switch & Re-Equip

 This mod is created for Don't Starve Together.